burlachenkok/exploring-python3/python3-note.md

 # Sources of Confusion between C++ and Python Software Engineers

 Python is a useful and nice *scripting language*, which of course more comfortable to use compared to [Perl](https://www.perl.org/books/beginning-perl/) or [Windows Batch](https://en.wikibooks.org/wiki/Windows_Batch_Scripting) and sometimes more comfortable to use compare to [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
-In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains more commands for executing external processes for different tasks and less logic.
+In our experience [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) is still easier to use if the script contains more commands for executing external processes for different tasks and less logic, but with proper wrapping of `retValue = subprocess.call(cmdline, shell=True)` it's possible to achieve the same equivalent.

 Python has a very fast learning curve which opened the doors (fortunately) for people not only in CS to create useful scripts in day-to-day life.
+The need to democratize program creation [software development] was realized by [Peter Norvig](https://en.wikipedia.org/wiki/Peter_Norvig) a decade ago.

 > Python is a programming language which...

 Unfortunately, if you are around people with CS/EE/System/Compilers backgrounds it may be the case that these people will make a statement: *"Python is not a programming language"*.
 To state that Python is *Programming Language* we need to define what is "Language" and what is "Programming" by itself.

-Let's start with the Language concept in the context of Programming.
+Let's start with the "Language" concept in the context of Programming.
 One meaning is that Language expresses ideas with defined formalisms and you *don't care at all* how these ideas are materialized in the end system.
 Even though it may sound reasonable it's not the only definition.
 The message that one scientist from programming languages area (e.g. [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) author of C++) tries to bring for people for already 3 decades is that *Programming Language* is the language that gives you a way to describe the algorithm in a form that this algorithm will be executed in the computer (compute device).

 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is a receipt for an interpreter, while C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.
+We do not want to offend any scripting language, but we want to highlight there is a problem with the definition.

-If you only start with Programming in your career, or if you have no experience in Compilers/OS/Systems you may not see the difference, but there is a (subtle) fundamental difference.
+If you only start with Programming in your career or you are from another domain and not from CS exactly, or if you are from CS but with no experience in Compilers/OS/Systems you may not see the difference.
+But there is a subtle fundamental difference.
 It does not say that scripting and just-in-time compiled-based languages are incorrect, but at least please understand that it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
 The catch is that in fact, any level of Abstraction is not free in terms of consumed memory and execution time (if this abstraction is used during runtime, not during design).

 > Python is a general-purpose programming language.

 It is at the same time a very strong statement and at the same time vague statement.
 There can be three points of view on such a statement:

 1. By general-purpose programming language, you mean that you can create any Algorithm in it.
 If this is a definition, then it's correct.
-Only DSL languages constructed for special purposes may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).
-To have one mechanism that is sufficient for expressing any computable functions is a mechanism that allows expression sequencing (executing basic blocks of instructions sequentially), selection (selecting between several blocks for execution based on condition), and iteration (transfer control to a previous statement or beginning of basic block).
+Only DSL languages constructed for special purposes in practice may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness), because they were designed for only one specific purpose.
+In fact, to have one mechanism that is sufficient for expressing any computable functions is a mechanism that allows expression sequencing (executing basic blocks of instructions sequentially), selection (selecting between several blocks for execution based on condition), and iteration (transfer control to a previous statement or beginning of basic block).
 For details see [Structured Program Theorem](https://en.wikipedia.org/wiki/Structured_program_theorem).

 2. By General Purpose you mean that you can use it across many domains.
 In this case how many are "many"?
 Depending on the definition of "many" Python may lie in this class and may not.